Conjecture is a system

 Conjecture has been designed to work

-Licensing page, before making a full purchase.
+our online portal.
 Feel free to contact us if you

-have any questions about whether Conjecture will
+have further questions about whether Conjecture will

 work for your system.